RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Highlighting has been shown to not be very effective.
 Synthesize instead of highlighting.

 Don't practice what you already know!
-Overlearning is a waste of time and can lead to einsetllung (set in the same mindset due to overlearning)
+Overlearning is a waste of time and can lead to einstellung (set in the same mindset due to overlearning)

-# Preparing for and Writing a Test (ToDo)
+# Preparing for and Writing a Test

 ## Preparing for a test checklist
 - Have you made an effort to understand the text?